yiisoft/db/docs/en/query/where.md

 - `not exists`: Similar to the `exists` operator and builds a `NOT EXISTS` (sub-query) expression.
 - `>`, `<=`, or any other valid DB operator that takes two operands: The first operand must be a `column name` while the second operand a `value`.
 For example, `['>', 'age', 10]` will generate `age > 10`.

 Using the Operator Format, [Yii DB](https://github.com/yiisoft/db) internally uses parameter binding for values, so in contrast to the string format, here you do not have to add parameters manually.

 However, note that [Yii DB](https://github.com/yiisoft/db) never escapes column names, so if you pass a variable as a column name, the application will likely become vulnerable to `SQL injection attack`.

-In order to keep application secure, either do not use variables as column names or filter variable against allowlist.
-In case you need to get column name from user.
+In order to keep application secure, either do not use variables as column names or filter variables against allow-list.
+In case you need to get a column name from user.

-For example the following code is vulnerable.
+For example, the following code is vulnerable.

 ```php
 // Vulnerable code: